 So for those who wish to follow Christ, there is good news and bad news.

 Our words and mostly our actions in his name must match his intent, namely to love one another carrying with it – service and healing to neighbors in need.

 In Mark’s gospel selection today, we see the most positive way in which Jesus says that a cup of water in his name will be rewarded.

 Followed by this shocking warning: “Whoever causes one of these little ones who believe in me to sin, it would be better for him if a great millstone were put around his neck and he were thrown into the sea.”

 And here’s where Dan’s comments were so interesting to me.
-He said that with each new launch of a product Apple hopes to bring both “surprise and delight” to their customers.
+He said that with each new launch of a product, Apple hopes to bring both “surprise and delight” to its customers.
 Products must glow to ignite sales.